sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 Through 5 set of permissions:
 * **AdministratorAccess** grants administrator access to an AWS account.
 A user with this permission set is able to create, update or delete any resources in an AWS account including IAM users, roles and groups.
 It relies on the AdministratorAccess AWS managed job function policy.
 * **DeveloperAccess** allows developers to create, update or delete AWS resources from an account excluding users and groups.
 A developer with this permission set is also able to create, delete and update roles as well as creating, updating, deleting and attaching role policies to a resource.
 It allows a developer to deploy a CDK app into and account directly with the cdk deploy command.
 It relies on the PowerUserAccess AWS managed job function policy plus a set of IAM actions.
 * **DevOpsAccess**  allows DevOps engineers to deploy and manage CI/CD pipelines through CDK.
-It relies on 5 AWS managed policies: *AWSCloudFormationFullAcces, AWSCodeBuildAdminAccess, AWSCodePipelineFullAccess, AmazonS3FullAccess, AmazonEC2ContainerRegistryFullAccess, SecretsManagerReadWrite*.
+It relies on 5 AWS managed policies: *AWSCloudFormationFullAccess, AWSCodeBuildAdminAccess, AWSCodePipelineFullAccess, AmazonS3FullAccess, AmazonEC2ContainerRegistryFullAccess, SecretsManagerReadWrite*.
 It relies on a set of IAM, KMS and Organizations actions.
 * **ApproverAccess** allows users to view and approve manual changes for all pipelines.
 It relies on the *AWSCodePipelineApproverAccess* AWS managed policy.
 * **ViewOnlyAccess** allows users to view resources and basic metadata across all AWS services.
 It relies on the *ViewOnlyAccess* AWS managed policy.